Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 In order to provide this data to their users, both Moz and Semrush maintain their own indices of the web.
 These contain a large number of domains and keywords.

-At time of writing, according to Semrush, there are 25 billion keywords, 43 trillion backlinks and 808 million domains in its database.
+Both companies are fairly open about this data, publishing data on their websites about the size of their databases.
+At time of writing, according to Semrush, there are 26.1 billion keywords, 43 trillion backlinks and 808 million domains in its database.

 Moz currently states that it has 40.7 trillion links, 718 million domains and 7 trillion pages in its database, along with 1.25 billion keywords.